Loris Capirossi: Return to 250cc

 Capirossi returned to the 250 cc championship for 1997.
-He battled his Aprilia teammate, Tetsuya Harada down to the final race of the 1998 season when the two riders were involved in a controversial incident in Argentina.
-Harada was leading the race into the final corner of the final lap when Harada's bike was rammed from behind by Capirossi's machine, sending the Japanese rider off the track.
-Valentino Rossi took the victory whilst Capirossi recovered to claim second place and the world championship.
+While he finished in sixth in his first year with the team, he was much more competitive in the 1998 season.
+He battled his Aprilia teammate, Tetsuya Harada, for the championship down to the Argentine Grand Prix when the two riders were involved in a controversial incident in Argentina.
+Harada was leading his teammate for second place behind Valentino Rossi into the final corner of the final lap when Harada's bike was rammed from behind by Capirossi's machine, sending the Japanese rider off the track.
+Rossi took the victory whilst Capirossi recovered to claim second place and the world championship (following an appeal).
 Aprilia would release him during the off-season.

-He moved to Honda for the 1999 season, taking third in the championship with three victories.
+Capirossi moved to Honda for the 1999 season, taking third in the championship with three victories.
 He was involved in further controversy in the 1999 season, being black flagged at Mugello for dangerous riding after being involved in an incident with Marcellino Lucchi at the start of the race, as well as passing under yellow flags.